miguel-acosta/DTreplication/README.md

 The directory `julia` contains the code used for replicating the model calibration and estimation.
 The `VAR` directory contains the code used to replicate the VARs in the paper.
 Thomas Drechsel kindly provided us with the data used in the paper.
+The directory `vardecompgraph` contains the code used to produce the historical decomposition graph.